BYUI451/Madi_boyz_docker_imageFromScratch/README.md

 ```
 If you don't remember your image name or it's too long, you can see your image name and tag by entering `docker images` and copying it into the `docker push` command.

+## Congratulations!
+You created and pushed your very own python-based docker image.

 ### Sources:

 * https://www.youtube.com/watch?v=bi0cKgmRuiA&amp%3Bt=1000s